dhoss/gollector/README.md

 gollector is collecting.

-Gollector was birthed by [Triggit](http://www.triggit.com) and still maintained on regularly.
+Gollector was birthed by [Triggit](http://www.triggit.com) and still maintained regularly.
 It is in production on hundreds of machines as of this writing.

 Here's a graph generated in Circonus from data provided by Gollector: